 - Using a case design that makes it more easy to recycle and replace all components that have degraded separately.

 We are currently scaling our cells and optimize our scaling, cutting, pasting and sizing of the electrodes.
 We work towards cylindrical sealed nickel-iron batteries.
 With our current R&D efforts we are on our way to combine our achievements with its long cycle life promise but we still have some challenges ahead.
-The self-discharge is currently 1-3% a day and should be understood and minimized.
-The Round Trip Efficiency is around 70% and can be increased.
-The efficiency loss occurs mainly because we form hydroxen and oxygen gas during charging.
+The self-discharge on our iron electrodes is currently 1% a day and should be further minimized and we should develop sealed cells, but with a coulombic efficiency of >97% at more than 400 mAh/g or iron, we are confident this is a possible.